Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

 \subsubsection{Community Pick-up/Drop-off Stations}

 A challenge for drone delivery nodes will be reaching consumers at their homes.
 Unlike traditional delivery services, which can deliver a package to a consumer with the ring of a doorbell, drone delivery nodes may face challenging operational environments.
-For these cases, we envision community pick-up/drop-off points where packages can be picked up, and notifications for the arrival of packages can be sent in advance, in accordance with user preferences, as shown in Fig. \ref{community}, for example 15 minutes before the expected delivery time.
-These community places can also be used to transfer other packages that may be picked up by the autonomous drones or droids.
+For these cases, we envision community pick-up/drop-off points where packages can be picked up, and notifications for the arrival of packages can be sent in advance, in accordance with user preferences, for example 15 minutes before the expected delivery time.
+This application is described in Fig. \ref{community}, along with the possible communication, computing, caching, and sensing services that can be provided by the serving HAPS node including.
+During their flight times over the aerial highways, the drones can capture instantaneous changes in the navigation and/or routing using the information either processed or stored by the HAPS node.
+These community pick-up/drop-off stations can also be used to transfer other packages that may be picked up by the autonomous drones or droids.